DevOmniOneID/did-demo-app/v2.0.0.0/guide/demoapp_guide.md

 - Enter the **PIN set during registration** to proceed with the signature.
 - Once the signature is complete, the **DID Document registration is finalized**, and the app navigates to the main screen.

+User registration is completed through the procedures from **step 1 to step 3**.

 ---

 ## Main Screen